agerwick/useful_tools/readme.md

 NOTE: run_test_coverage_report.py, .coveragerc and the .githooks folder should all be committed to the repository

-Add these two lines of instruction to your readme, so that other developers know how to set up the pre-commit hook:
+Add these two lines of "must-do" instruction to your readme, so that other developers know how to set up the pre-commit hook:

 ```bash
 git config core.hooksPath .githooks